fsharp/fslang-design/RFCs/FS-1008-struct-records.md

 [drawbacks]: #drawbacks

 * People may not understand when to use the attribute, and, like ``inline``, use it inappropriately, giving worse performance.
-* People may "fiddle around" applying the attribute when performance is OK or performance gainns are more likely to come via other routes
+* People may "fiddle around" applying the attribute when performance is OK or performance gains are more likely to come via other routes
 * It's one more trick for F# programmers to learn

 # Alternatives, Unresolved questions